backstrap/backstrap/README.md

 The `$$.button()` method creates a `button` tag decorated with the Bootstrap "btn" class, and optionally with "btn-*" classes for sizing and context.
+It also sets the button's "type" attribute to "button".
+There are special methods for creating buttons with type=submit or type=reset.

 `$$.plain.button()` gives you a bare `button` tag.
+(Note that you should always set the type attribute of a button!)

 #### buttonGroup